krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

 ## 6.2.1 &nbsp; Separate chaining

 In the original hash table, each bucket can store only one key-value pair.
 "Separate chaining" transforms individual elements into a linked list, with key-value pairs as list nodes, storing all colliding key-value pairs in the same list.
-The Figure 6-5  shows an example of a hash table with separate chaining.
+Figure 6-5 shows an example of a hash table with separate chaining.

 ![Separate chaining hash table](hash_collision.assets/hash_table_chaining.png){ class="animation-figure" }